andyle83/CarSales.Web/README.md

 # CarSales.Web

-Simple RESTful API built with ASP.NET Core 3.1 to create RESTful services to manage a list of Cars or Vehicles
+Simple CarSales Web Application built with RESTful API ASP.NET Core 3.1 and React 16.13.x <br />
+Allowing users to manage a list of vehicle / vehicles type in an in-memory database.

 ## Changes list